 At the moment, selection jury is composed of:

-Both juries will enjoy help and suggestions of F. Berger, F. Bortolato, G. Franceschini, C. Manfren, G. Marchesin, R. Nardo and other selected playtesters.
+Both juries enjoy help and suggestions of F. Bortolato, F. Colovini, G. Franceschini, C. Giuriato, C. Manfren, G. Marchesin, R. Nardo and other selected playtesters.

 PREMIO ARCHIMEDE 2018, organized by studiogiochi, concerns the invention of unpublished boardgames.

 The Prize, dedicated to the great Alex Randolph, who was its president during the first seven editions, made the wishes of more than 30 authors come true thanks to the pubblication of their games.

 Everybody can participate (single or group), there are no age nor nationality limits.